ai7/sagetv-for-plexmediacenter/readme.md

 You can build the zip deliverable by simply run 'make' from the project root folder.
 This will create a build directory and package a zip file with suitable directory structure for install on user system.

+To build the project you need to have the following:

+1. Python 2.x
+2. cxFreeze

 ## Notes